tvcutsem/tvcutsem.github.io/_posts/2012-06-14-a-brief-tour-of-javascripts-object-model.md

 point.hasOwnProperty("x") // true
 {% endhighlight %}

-The prototype link of an object can be obtained by calling <tt>Object.getPrototypeOf(point)</tt>, although many browsers also simply represent the prototype link as a regular property of the object with the funny name <tt>__proto__</tt>.
+The prototype link of an object can be obtained by calling <tt>Object.getPrototypeOf(point)</tt>, although many browsers also simply represent the prototype link as a regular property of the object with the funny name `__proto__`.

 I don't like to think of the prototype link as a normal property because this link has a large influence on virtually every operation applied to a Javascript object.
-The prototype link is really special, and setting <tt>point.__proto__</tt> to another object has a very large effect on the subsequent behavior of the <tt>point</tt> object.
+The prototype link is really special, and setting `point.__proto__` to another object has a very large effect on the subsequent behavior of the `point` object.
 So, I'd like to think of the prototype link as the next addition to our object model: a javascript object = a map of normal properties + a special prototype link.

 ## Property attributes

-The object model just described (objects as maps of strings -> values + a prototype link) is sufficiently accurate to describe user-defined objects in Ecmascript 3\.
+The object model just described (objects as maps of strings -> values + a prototype link) is sufficiently accurate to describe user-defined objects in Ecmascript 3.
 However, Ecmascript 5 extends the Javascript object model with a number of new features, most notably property attributes, non-extensible objects and accessor properties.
 John Resig has a nice [blog post](http://ejohn.org/blog/ecmascript-5-objects-and-properties/) on the subject.
 I'll only briefly summarize the most salient features here.

 Let's start with property attributes.
 Basically, in ES5, every Javascript property is associated with three _attributes_, which are simply boolean flags indicating whether the property is: